ashikarjen/AICartTracker-backend/README.md

 4. **Message Broker:** Redis to manage task queues.
 5. **Database:** PostgreSQL for storing product and user data.
 6. **Containerization:** Docker and Docker Compose for packaging and deployment.
+7. **Container Orchestration:** Kubernetes (Minikube) for managing the deployment and scaling of containers.
-7. **Web Server:** Gunicorn to serve the Django application.
+8. **Web Server:** Gunicorn to serve the Django application.
-8. **CI/CD:** GitHub Actions to automate the build, test, and deployment processes.
+9. **CI/CD:** GitHub Actions to automate the build, test, and deployment processes.

 ## How It Works
 1. **User Input:** Users provide text input that includes product URLs and commands (e.g., "Please track this product: [URL]").